 5 Spiritual Growth Goals for Moms

-Goals give us focus and direction.
+Spiritual goals give us focus and direction for our spiritual growth.
 Goals help us know the next step in our journey.

-This spiritual goals list will help us grow in our faith as we make these goals part of our daily Christian life.
+This list of spiritual goals will help us grow in our faith as we make these goals part of our daily Christian life.